Skip to main content

 1. Retry functionality: If the user attempts to pay with a card that is declined, the user can retry with a different card, while still in the same payment process.
 This results in a higher success rater for payments.
 The PSP API does not have this functionality, as it is the PSP, not Vipps, that make the charge.

-2. Express checkout (Vipps Hurtigkasse) is only available in the eCom API.
+2. Express Checkout (Vipps Hurtigkasse) is only available in the eCom API.

 What does the status suffix at the fallBack URL mean?